When To Chop A Tree

 If a Tree Falls in a Forest, 364 Days a Year, Does Anyone Hear It?

-One day a year we celebrate Arbor Day by planting trees, then we have the other 364 days that aren't Arbor Day.
-(We'll disregard Christmas, the sort of a pro-logging holiday.)
-Of course the general mood of the world is plant trees.
-Plant trees to keep the cities shady, plant trees to keep the forests thriving, to provide shelter and food for birds and bugs and animals, and to capture CO2, which in turn helps reduce global warming.
-Saving trees is the choice of the day, the prudent much ballyhooed choice.
-But day in and day out, people are compelled to cut trees down.
+One day a year we celebrate Arbor Day by planting trees.
+But there are 363 days - we'll disregard Christmas, the sort of a pro-logging holiday.
+The zeitgeist of the world, you'd think if you followed the news, is plant trees, trees to keep the cities shady, to keep the forests thriving, to provide shelter and food for birds and bugs and animals, and to capture CO2 that helps reduce global warming.
+Saving trees is the word of the day, the much ballyhooed choice.
+However day in and day out, people find all sorts of reasons to cut trees.

+We all hear about the Amazon deforestation.
 Brazil's rate of deforestation increased last year despite efforts to stop illegal logging.
-The rate of deforestation in the 1990's was 7,000 square miles per year.
-Starting in 2000, the rate was ~9,500 square miles per year.
-Then the rate seemed to decrease in the last couple of years until the last 5 months of 2007, when loggers cut 7000 square miles.
+For perspective, the rate of deforestation in the 1990's was 7,000 square miles per year.
+Starting in 2000, the rate increased to ~9,500 square miles per year.
+The rate decreased for a couple of years until 2007, when in the last 5 months, loggers cut a whopping 7000 square miles of forest.
 What happened?

 • To Protect Your Truck: A mailman in Vancouver, Washington hacked at more that 30 fruit trees along his route because the city wouldn't trim them and he wanted to protect his truck.